-[JOHN COATES & ALF VAN DER POORTEN, as quoted from [18]]
+[John Coates and Alf van der Poorten, as quoted from [5]]

-These two students are well-known to those of us in number theory, and many of us beyond.
+These two students are well known to those of us in number theory, and many of us beyond.
 John Coates went on to become a Fellow of the Royal Society and was Sadleirian Professor of Pure Mathematics at Cambridge from 1986 to 2012.
 Soon after Mahler moved to Australia, at the encouragement of George Szekeres, Alf van der Poorten visited Mahler regularly in Canberra.
 A friendship based at first on a common interest in science fiction4 turned quickly into a mathematical relationship.
-Van der Poorten became Mahler's doctoral
+Van der Poorten became Mahler's doctoral student, graduating5 in 1968.
+Alf van der Poorten went on to positions at the University of New South Wales and then Macquarie University, both in Sydney.